-My Crowded Mouth
+My Crowded Mouth of Teeth

 I had to have four teeth pulled out forcibly by a very hairy dentist, whilst I was still a boy.
 I remember his hairy forearms as his gloved hands gripped the dental pliers inside my mouth.
 I remember the force with which he ripped those embedded teeth from my oral cavity.
 ‘A crowded mouth’, is that, perhaps, a metaphor for my life?
 Maybe, I have been stuffing things in my gob ever since in a desperate bid to replace those missing teeth?
 Why would God get is so wrong in determining the number of teeth I required?

-The Moustachioed Dentist
+The Moustachioed Dentist & My Teeth

 So many questions and so few answers.
 Was my jaw too small?
 I think upon that day in the dental chair, ensconced in an upstairs clinic on Canning Highway just before the bridge.
 The moustachioed dentist with thick black hairs covering his bare forearms.
 The antiseptic smell of the gargle in the basin, where blood and saliva are spat out spasmodically by a heavily sedated mouth.
 The bright dancing light emanating from a small window high upon the wall.